dbandah07/hw1/README.md

-# CSCI 104 – HW 1: Linked Lists & Recursion
+# HW 1: Linked Lists & Recursion

 ## Overview
 This program is the first assignment for the course **Data Structures & Object-Oriented Design** and introduces foundational concepts in C++ programming, string manipulation, and basic data structure implementation.